ivanvoitovych/tour-of-heroes/step-5.md

 }
 ```

+Viewi handles dependency injections automatically for you.
+No need to set up anything.
+More about it here: [https://viewi.net/docs/di](https://viewi.net/docs/di).

-Open the template file and make some changes.
+Please, open the template file, and let's output the list of heroes.
-And to iterate through the list of heros use `foreach` directive `foreach="$heros as $hero"`.
+To iterate through the list of heroes, please use a `foreach` directive as an attribute: `<li foreach="$heros as $hero">`.

 `viewi-app\Components\Views\Heroes\Heroes.html`